We urgently need food donations – see how you can support us.

 Data processing purposes

-Slough Foodbank needs to process personal information about our different data subjects to:
+Slough Foodbank needs to process personal information about our different data

 • Process donations and gift aid claims